legato-dsp/legato/README.md

 - Better oversampling logic (kind of half-assed at the moment, needs a half-band or more efficient filter)
 - One continous buffer for work executor redesign
 - Bitflags or something similar for user defined params rather than static string comparison?
+- Unify node and spec construction
+- Chans sometimes means different things in different contexts for node definition.
+There needs to be a consistent way to say, hey, this node takes n + m chans in, o chans out